-8. Ellipsis (MLAH 6.58-6.60)
+8. Ellipsis (MLAH 6.58)

-Use three spaced periods ("space dot space dot space dot space") instead of the ellipsis autoformat insertion character to signal an omission or hesitation in speech.
-If the omission falls after a grammatically complete sentence, retain the closing mark of punctuation and add one letter-space before the points of ellipsis.
+Use three spaced periods (instead of the ellipsis insertion character) to signal an omission or hesitation in speech.
+If the omission falls between grammatically complete sentences, an ellipsis (three spaced periods) will follow a period and a letter-space.